Gmugra/net.cactusthorn.localization/README.md

 ## Why?

-The localization possibilities which present in Java (java.text.*, java.util.Formatter and so on) are preatty powerful but...
+The localization possibilities which present in Java (java.text.*, java.util.Formatter and so on) are powerful but...
-Not really usefeul ASIS in real big applications because of several issues:
+Not really useful ASIS in real big applications because of several issues:
 * pluralization based on java.text.ChoiceFormat is too primitive for a lot of languages.
 Need plural forms support.
   * FYI: https://github.com/translate/l10n-guide/blob/master/docs/l10n/pluralforms.rst
 * parameters based on index-number are not convenient.
 Need "named" parameters.
 * java.text.Format subclasses (and, as result, everything what are using them) are not thread safe.
   * Since Java 8, for date/time we have thread safe java.time.format.DateTimeFormatter, but numbers are still problem.
-* formats which you can use to format parametes are not flexible enough.
+* formats which you can use to format parameters are not flexible enough.
   * You need "format symbols" there.
 At least.

 That all what the net.cactusthorn.localization library is solving.

 ## Files
 * The library required path to directory with UTF-8 encoded .properties files (since Java 6 java.util.Properties support that).
-* One file per "locale".
-File names follow naming convention: languageTag.proprties (e.g. en-US.properties, ru-RU.properties )
+* One "main" file per "locale".
+File names follow naming convention: languageTag.properties (e.g. **en-US.properties**, **ru-RU.properties** )
   * FYI: https://docs.oracle.com/javase/8/docs/api/java/util/Locale.html#forLanguageTag-java.lang.String-

-Note: .properties file are not trendy but imho convenient: lightweight, native for java, support comments & line-breaking
+Note I: .properties file are not trendy but *imho* convenient: lightweight, native for java, support comments & line-breaking.
+Note II: to support any other file-format need to implement specific *LocalizationLoader* class.
+Not a big deal actually.

+### Default Files
+Each localе can have optional "default" file.
+Content of "default" file(if it exists) load first, and than "overrided" by content from "main" file.
+Overriding is working key by key, including system settings and formats.
+It gives possible to override, for example, only one plural version of language key, one system setting or one property of specific format.

+Name convension for default "files": default.languageTag.properties (e.g. **default.en-US.properties**, **default.ru-RU.properties** )

+Default files is simple way to share same languages settings/formats/texts between multiple applications.
+Or run several instance of same application with minor changes in specificic "main" language file.

+Note I: Actually both "default" and "main" files are optional.
+It's fine to have at least one of these two.
+Note II: only one difference between "default" and "main" files is *_system.id*.
+Default files ignore it.

-## Syntax
+## Files Syntax
 The file consist of three groups of properties.
 ### system properties
-* _system.id - any string, need to be sure that the file belong to the system
+* _system.id - any string, need to validate, that the file belong to the application which try to load it.
-* _system.languageTag - langauge tag same with the file name
+* _system.languageTag - language tag same with the file name, need for paranoid validation, **REQUIRED**
 * _system.nplurals - amount of plural forma in the language
   * https://github.com/translate/l10n-guide/blob/master/docs/l10n/pluralforms.rst
-* _system.plural - java script expresion to get index of plural form
+* _system.plural - java script expression to get index of plural form
   * https://github.com/translate/l10n-guide/blob/master/docs/l10n/pluralforms.rst
 * _system.escapeHtml - escape or not HTML in the texts by default